Braasileiro/HiAlgoSWITCH_Launcher/README.md

 # HiAlgoSWITCH_Launcher
 A program to launch a game with HiAlgoSWITCH activated and after running, close it.

-My second program in C# and second firm contact with object-oriented programming. :)
+My second program in C# and second firm contact with object-oriented programming.
+Hehehehe'

 The program basically works as a launcher for HiAlgo SWITCH.
 Instead of opening the HiAlgo and then open the game, the program does everything automatically.